jeffhandley/jeffhandley.github.io/_posts/2022/2022-10-14-install-windows-domain-joined.md

 ## Join the Domain

-1. Go to Settings > System > About
+1. Go to *Settings > System > About*
-2. Click on "Domain or Workgroup"
+2. Click on *Domain or Workgroup*
 3. Join the domain using your domain credentials
 4. Restart

 ## Make the Domain User Account an Administrator

 1. Sign in with the local administrator account
-2. Go to Control Panel > User Accounts > User Accounts
+2. Go to *Control Panel > User Accounts > User Accounts*
-3. Click Manage User Accounts
+3. Click *Manage User Accounts*
-4. Click 'Add...'
+4. Click *Add...*
 5. Enter the username and domain
-6. Choose Administrator and add the account
+6. Choose *Administrator* and add the account

 No credentials will be required at this step.
-And note that the Windows 11 'Settings > Accounts > Other Users' screens do not allow you to add a domain account (at the time of this publication).
+And note that the Windows 11 *Settings > Accounts > Other Users* screens do not allow you to add a domain account (at the time of this publication).

 ## Sign in with Domain Account